EABigEasy/terraform-beginner-bootcamp-2023/journal/week1.md

 [Module Sources](https://developer.hashicorp.com/terraform/language/modules/sources)

 **NOTE: Everything in modules folder must match the top level, files like main.tf, variables.tf in the main folder**

+## Considerations when using ChatGPT to write Terraform

+LLMs such as ChatGPT may not be trained on the latest documentation or information about Terraform

+it may produce older examples that could be deprecated.
+Often affecting the providers.